 5. Talk in a conversational tone

 I cannot emphasize this enough.
 If your welcome email reads like it’s being written by a computer program or taken right out of a textbook, you need to rephrase it right now.

 Welcome emails are NOT sign-up receipts.

-Your welcome email should be written in a normal conversational tone, preferably in second person.
+Your welcome email should be written in a normal conversational tone, preferably in the second person.
 In your welcome email, talk them through your product, and let them know what’s so special about it.
 You can even go on to tell them why you choose to offer your product/service and what drives you towards it.
-You can also guide them through the next steps and provide them support information, in case they hit a road block.
+You can also guide them through the next steps and provide them with support information, in case they hit a roadblock.